discord-py-ui/discord-ui/README.md

     ## **Added**
     - discordpy 2 support
-    > You can use our libary together with discord.py v2!
+    > We added support for discord.py v2, so you can stay loyal to our libary and use it together with discord.py v2!

     - Exceptions
     > Added own Exceptions for errors